Elk v. Wilkins: Decision

-Even though Elk was born within the territorial jurisdiction of the United States, he was born as a subject of an Indian nation, and thus could not meet the allegiance test of the jurisdictional phrase because he "owed immediate allegiance to" his tribe, a vassal or quasi-nation, not to the United States.
+While Elk was born within the United States, he was born as a subject of an Indian nation within the sovereign jurisdiction of an Indian reservation.
 The Court held Elk was not "subject to the jurisdiction" of the United States at birth.

+Legacy

-"The evident meaning of these last words is, not merely subject in some respect or degree to the jurisdiction of the United States, but completely subject to their political jurisdiction, and owing them direct and immediate allegiance."
+In a dissent in United States v.
+Wong Kim Ark, Justice Melville Fuller quoted this opinion, "The evident meaning of these last words is, not merely subject in some respect or degree to the jurisdiction of the United States, but completely subject to their political jurisdiction, and owing them direct and immediate allegiance."

 Subsequent legislation

 The exclusion of Native Americans from citizenship was eventually eliminated by the Indian Citizenship Act of 1924.
 At the time, two thirds of Native Americans had already achieved citizenship.